 4. Scraping off ice as you go defrosts the freezer more quickly

 Unplug the freezer and leave it for a while (with or without hot steamy bowls of water to help).
-After half an hour or so, take a wooden or plastic scraper (an old kitchen spatula will do or a car ice scraper) and start scraping the ice off.
+After half an hour or so, take a wooden or plastic scraper (an old kitchen spatula will do or alternatively a cheap car ice scraper like this from SubZero (opens in new tab)) and start scraping the ice off.
 Don't hack at it as you could damage the shelves, or even puncture the body of the freezer.

 5. Defrosting the freezer: the best way is the longest